AfreenInnovates/HolidayHack-T1/README.md

-# Clippy Bot - 90s Nostalgia Website
+# Microsoft Website - Remake like it's the 90s!

 Welcome to **Clippy Bot - 90s Nostalgia Website**!
 This site brings back memories of the 90s with a mix of fun, retro animations, interactive elements, and, of course, the infamous Clippy Bot!
 Experience the nostalgia through a playful, quirky web interface.

-### Best Viewwed on Laptop/Desktop!
+### Best Viewed on Laptop/Desktop!

 ---